rpothin/PowerPlatform-ChristmasApps-FindTheBugsChallenge/README.md

 - A model driven app for a centralized view of the data involved in the management of Christmas
 - A canvas app to allow the elves to update the stock of gifts from their mobile
-- A canvas app to follow the preparation of the gifts to deliver in Santa Claus' sleigh
+- A canvas app to follow the preparation of the gifts in Santa Claus' sleigh

 #### Automation